 Perhaps the association doesn't mind so much if a woman is beaten: NHK reports that the JSA will conduct an in-depth analysis of the match before it decides whether to allow the software to challenge a higher-ranking male professional player.
 Meanwhile, humans will have to face up to more flexible computers, capable of playing more than just one kind of game.

 And IBM has now developed Watson, a computer designed to beat humans at the game show Jeopardy.
 Watson, says IBM, is "designed to rival the human mind's ability to understand the actual meaning behind words, distinguish between relevant and irrelevant content, and ultimately, demonstrate confidence to deliver precise final answers".
-IBM say they have improved artificial intelligence enough that Watson will be able to challenge Jeopardy champions, and they'll put their boast to the test soon, says The New York Times
+IBM say they have improved artificial intelligence enough that Watson will be able to challenge Jeopardy champions, and they'll put their boast to the test soon, says The New York Times.

 I'll leave you with these wise and telling words from the defeated Shimizu: "It made no eccentric moves, and from partway through it felt like I was playing against a human," Shimizu told the Mainichi Daily News.
 "I hope humans and computers will become stronger in the future through friendly competition."